randymized/fsroute/README.md

 ## Documentation
 FSRoute is an Express-compatible middleware router that serves resources from a tree structure and/or filesystem paths that correspond to the URL.

-Given a URL of `http://example.com/foo/bar` and a resource root directory of `/root-directory`, a module at `/root-directory/foo/bar` would be run to serve the request.
-Alternatively, a number of serving functions could be gathered together in a tree.
+Given a URL of `http://example.com/foo/bar` and a resource root directory of `/root-directory`, a module at `/root-directory/foo/bar.js` would be run to serve the request.
+Alternatively, a number of serving functions could be gathered together in a tree of javascript objects.
 In this case, the above request would be served from the following tree:
 ```javascript
 {
     foo: {